Exact cover

+The exact cover problem to find an exact cover is a kind of constraint satisfaction problem.
+The elements of $\mathcal{S}$ represent choices and the elements of $X$ represent constraints.
+It is NP-hard and has a variety of applications, ranging from the optimization of airline flight schedules, cloud computing, and electronic circuit design.

+An exact cover problem involves the relation contains between subsets and elements.
+But an exact cover problem can be represented by any heterogeneous relation between a set of choices and a set of constraints.
+For example, an exact cover problem is equivalent to an exact hitting set problem, an incidence matrix, or a bipartite graph.

 In computer science, the exact cover problem is a decision problem to determine if an exact cover exists.
 The exact cover problem is NP-complete and is one of Karp's 21 NP-complete problems.
 It is NP-complete even when each subset in S contains exactly three elements; this restricted problem is known as exact cover by 3-sets, often abbreviated X3C.
-The exact cover problem is a kind of constraint satisfaction problem.

-An exact cover problem can be represented by an incidence matrix or a bipartite graph.